hapax/hapax.github.io/assets/teaching.md

 argument that there are different sorts of infinity!
 This is a sort of power that philosophers, using mere words, could only dream of.
-I saw that maths was deep and strangely beautiful.
+I saw that maths could be deep and bewitchingly strange.

 At the same time, I was reading pop science books about physics, fun things like relativity and quantum mechanics.